-Though I knew it was coming my head still spun when she said it and I had to sit in the floor because my legs didn’t seem to want to hold me.
+Though I knew it was coming, my head still spun when the words came out of my mom, and I had to sit in the floor because my legs didn’t seem to want to hold me.

 I sat in my parents living room the other day.

 I couldn’t kiss her soft cheek or try to squirm away when she blew “zerberts” (messy, slobbery kisses) against my cheek.

 I couldn’t feel her arms around me or hear her laugh when one of the kids said something funny.

 Somehow it feels a lot less like Christmas this year with her gone.